xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/configuring_the_mailchimp_integration_with_e-commerce_support_module.md

      1) Go to the section **E-Commerce features setup** of the addon settings page, select the lists you require and upload store data for the selected lists to Mailchimp.
      2) Go back to the **Mailchimp settings** section; in the "Default list for automatic campaigns" field, select the list for which abandoned carts and/or order notifications have been configured in Mailchimp.

    * **Enable single opt-in for customers**: This setting defines whether customers who opt in to subscribe to your news lists should be asked to confirm the subscription via email, or not.
 When this option is disabled, new subscribers get an email with a subscription confirmation link that they need to click to be added to your list (Double opt-in).
 When this option is enabled, new subscribers are added to your list as soon as they opt in, without having to confirm the subscription by email (Single opt-in).
-Remember that abusing the single opt-in option may get your account banned by MailChimp.
+Remember that abusing the single opt-in option may get your account banned by Mailchimp.

 * **Subscription select element type** (_Type:checkbox_ or _Type:select box_): This setting defines the way your customers select a subscription.
 If the select box option is enabled here, your customers can subscribe to only one mail list; if the checkbox option is enabled, your customers can subscribe to multiple lists.